Mrs. Sandoval

 Mrs.Sandoval

-Introduce Chapter 6: The New England Colonies
+Chapter 7: The Middle Colonies